Quasaarr/Speed-Conversion/README.md

 # Speed-Conversion
-This is my first Python program and it is used to convert speeds between Mph, Km/h, and Knots.
+Program used to convert between Mph, Kmh, Knots, and Mach.
-Using "while True:"'s allows for infinite loopage, which makes simultaneous calculations easier.
-It has some error coverage but it's not perfect yet.
+Conversion values from https://www.grc.nasa.gov/www/k-12/airplane/machu.html and https://www.metric-conversions.org/length/feet-to-meters.htm.
+Many "while True"s for convience when doing simultanious calculations.
+Speed of Light to be added soon (for fun of course).